Softtorch operators¤

 Returns:

-SoftBool of same shape as x (Array with values in [0, 1]), relaxing the
+SoftBool of same shape as x (Tensor with values in [0, 1]), relaxing the elementwise logical NOT.

 ¤

-Computes soft elementwise logical OR between two SoftBool Arrays.
+Computes soft elementwise logical OR between two SoftBool Tensors.

 Fuzzy logic implemented as any(stack([x, y], dim=-1), dim=-1).